MickPoletti/blackjackjs/README.md

+# blackjackjs

+A reactjs based implementation of the python FNV blackjack game I created

+# Running

+Running the following command should start both the client and the server locally:

+`npm run dev`

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.